Referees and Officiating

 USAP Credentialed Professional Referees,

-VT's will not be issued a uniform this year.
+Verified Trainees' will not be issued a uniform this year.
 You must earn a credential to wear a USAP uniform.
 Its worth the effort.

 If your profile needs updated in Sport 80, log on and change it.
 If you have issues see below.